GHOST HUNTING EVENT

 • Charles Blount (1544): As mentioned, the 5th Baron Mountjoy died here.
 While not "unexplained," his death marked the end of an era for the house and is often cited in historical tours.

 • The "Woman at the Well": There is no definitive historical record identifying a specific woman who died in the well.
-This story is categorized as local folklore, though it remains the primary focus of paranormal investigations at the site.
+This story is categorised as local folklore, though it remains the primary focus of paranormal investigations at the site.

 The haunting of Hooke Court is often attributed to its long history as a school and its violent Civil War past.